-Note: This tab appears only for key recovery requests made through the API, not through MyID Desktop.
+Note: This tab appears only for key recovery requests made through the API or the MyID Operator Client, not through MyID Desktop.

 If you set up the credential profile to require validation, you can approve the key recovery request from this screen.